percona/psmysql-docs/docs/slowlog-rotation.md

 |   Default    | 0 (unlimited) |
 |    Range     |  0 - 102400   |

-This variable limits the total amount of slow query log files and is used with max_slowlog_size.
+This variable limits the total amount of slow query log files and is used with `max_slowlog_size`.

-The server creates and adds slow query logs until reaching the range’s upper value.
-When the upper value is reached, the server creates a new slow query log file with a higher sequence number and deletes the log file with the lowest sequence number maintaining the total amount defined in the range.
+The server creates and adds slow query logs until it reaches the range’s upper value.
+When the upper value is reached, the server creates a new slow query log file with a higher sequence number and deletes the log file with the lowest sequence number, maintaining the total amount defined in the range.